datanav/docs/technical/invoiced-superoffice.rst

      - "string"

-Invoiced Customers person to Superoffice Person
+Invoiced Customers person to SuperOffice Person
 -----------------------------------------------
-Every Invoiced Customers person will be synchronized with a Superoffice Person.
+Every Invoiced Customers person will be synchronized with a SuperOffice Person.

-Once a link between a Invoiced Customers person and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Invoiced Customers person and a SuperOffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Invoiced Customers person and a Superoffice Person:
+The following properties are synchronized between a Invoiced Customers person and a SuperOffice Person:

 .. list-table::
    :header-rows: 1

    * - Invoiced Customers person Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - address1
      - Address.Street.Address1
      - "string"